anigam075/Book-Recommendations/README.md

 ## Contributing

-Contributions to BookNest are welcome!
+Contributions to BookPro are welcome!
 Whether you want to report a bug, suggest a feature, or contribute code improvements, please feel free to submit a pull request or open an issue on GitHub.

 ## License